SpecCRA/sc2_tourney_sims/project_notes.md

 # Database Notes & Problems
-	* Don't fully understand ratings table
-	* Ratings don't match up to ratings shown on website
-	* all types of ratings are low numbers whereas site shown ratings are in the thousands
-	* also do not understand smoothed, precision
 	* overall rating is an average of 3 matchup ratings
 	* Number of games
 		* Terran: 179978